Towards Verified Artificial Intelligence: Challenges for Verified AI

-The effectiveness of formal methods in the domains of hardware and software has been driven by advances in underlying ``computational engines'' --- e.g., SAT, SMT, simulation, and model checking.
-Such computational engines are needed for intelligent and scalable training, testing, and verification of AI-based systems.
-However, several challenges must be overcome to achieve this.
+The effectiveness of formal methods in the domains of hardware and software has been driven by advances in underlying ``computational engines'' --- e.g., SAT, SMT, numerical simulation, and model checking.
+Given the scale of AI/ML systems, the complexity of their environments, and the new types of specifications involved, several advances are needed in creating computational engines for efficient and scalable training, testing, design, and verification of AI-based systems.
+We identify here the key challenges that must be overcome in order to achieve these advances.

+{\em Data Generation:} Data is the fundamental starting point for machine learning.
+Any quest to improve the quality of a machine learning system must improve the quality of the data it learns from.
+Can formal methods help to systematically select, design and augment the data used for machine learning?

-{\em Training and Testing:} Formal methods has proved effective for the systematic generation of test data in various settings including simulation-based verification of circuits (e.g.,~\cite{kitchen-iccad07}) and finding security exploits in commodity software (e.g.,~\cite{brumley-cacm14}).
-In these cases, even though the end result is not a proof of correctness of the system $S$, the generated tests raise the level of assurance in the system's correctness.
+We believe the answer is yes, but that more needs to be done.
+Formal methods has proved effective for the systematic generation of counterexamples and test data that satisfy constraints including for simulation-based verification of circuits (e.g.,~\cite{kitchen-iccad07}) and finding security exploits in commodity software (e.g.,~\cite{brumley-cacm14}).
+However, the requirements for AI/ML systems are different.
+The types of constraints can be much more complex, e.g., encoding requirements on ``realism'' of data captured using sensors from a complex environment such as a traffic situation.
+We need to generate not just single data items, but an ensemble that satisfies distributional constraints.
+Additionally, data generation must be selective, e.g., meeting objectives on data set size and diversity for effective training and generalization.
+All of these additional requirements necessitate the development of a new suite of formal techniques.

-AI-based systems benefit from testing not just by gaining a higher level of assurance, but also by leveraging the generated data for retraining.
+\hide{ AI-based systems benefit from testing not just by gaining a higher level of assurance, but also by leveraging the generated data for retraining.
 Moreover, recent efforts have shown that various machine learning algorithms can fail under small adversarial perturbations (e.g.,~\cite{nguyen2015deep,fawzi2015analysis,moosavi2015deepfool,goodfellow2014explaining,papernot-eurosp16}).
 Learning algorithms promise to generalize from data, but such simple perturbations that fool the algorithms create concerns regarding their use in safety-critical applications such as autonomous driving.
 Such small perturbations might be even unrecognizable to humans, but drive the algorithm to misclassify the perturbed data.
 Further, we need to generate not just single data items, but an ensemble that is ``realistic'' and satisfies distributional constraints.